 Professor Davis is a public policy specialist and co-author of the Australian Policy Handbook, with experience in government and higher education.
 He delivered the 2010 Boyer Lectures on the theme 'The republic of learning', and in 2017 published The Australian Idea of a University.
 His community work includes partnering with Indigenous programmes in the Goulburn-Murray Valley and Cape York, and serving on a range of arts boards, including the Queensland and Melbourne Theatre Companies.

 In 2018 and 2019 Professor Davis served on an independent review of the Australian Public Service, described on commissioning as the most substantial review of Australian public administration in 40 years.
-The resulting report, Our Future, Our APS, is now with the Australian Prime Minister for consideration.
+The resulting report, Our Future, Our APS, was submitted in late 2019, and informed a series of changes for public administration announced by the Australian Prime Minister.